THU-IBCS/VsLFM-master/README.md

 # Correspondence

-Should you have any questions regarding this code and the corresponding results, please contact Zhi Lu (luz18@mails.tsinghua.edu.cn).
+Should you have any questions regarding this code and the corresponding results, please contact Zhi Lu (luzhi@tsinghua.edu.cn).